30 Things to Do in Pacific Beach San Diego

 My favorite room.

-Don’t Overlook Pb’s Inland Neighborhood
+Don’t Overlook PB’s Inland Neighborhood

 20. Enjoy the Best Views of Mission Bay